-Although torque sealants (screw locking paints) have been in production for over 60 years, their general function and the associated range of applications is only sparsely documented, if at all.
-There are various reasons for this.
+Tamper proof screw locking paints have been in production for over 60 years.
+Despite this, their general function and the associated range of applications is only sparsely documented.
+There are various reasons for this. tamper proof screws

 Firstly, the screw locking market is considered to be small in relative terms compared to other industries and therefore has limited public interest.
 On the other hand, the term “screw locking paint” can be confusing because it only describes a part of its range of applications.

-Nevertheless, screw locking paint is used across the board in a large number of industries.
+Nevertheless, tamper proof screw locking paint is used across the board in a large number of industries.
 These include, among others, the automotive industry, the aviation and space travel industry, the rail and railway industry or, manufacturers and service providers of fairground rides.
 In the end, it’s hard to find manufacturing industries that don’t have points of contact with screw locking paint.
 Why?
-Because screws are used everywhere there.
-And where there are screws, you can usually also find screw locking paint.
+Because screws are used everywhere!
+And where there are screws, you will usually also find screw locking paint.

 Visual loosening indicator

 Screw locking paint is used as a visual loosening indicator to immediately detect loosening/loosening of safety-relevant screw connections.

 Screw locking is used as a visual check mark to indicate that a bolted joint has already been properly tightened.
 It can also demonstrate that the component has been checked/approved.

 Screw locking paint is often used as a tamper indicator.
 It will indicate whether screw connections or components have been loosened without authorisation.
 This is often used in connection with warranty claims. tamper proof screws